Cleaning out your home can bring in good money. Here's how to maximize the profits.

-If you dread spring cleaning, you’re doing it wrong!
+If you dread spring cleaning, you’re doing it wrong.

 The knickknacks buried on the bookshelf?
 Gone.
 The beach toys your kids have outgrown?
 Say goodbye.
 The movies you haven’t watched in years?
 Sayonara.

-When you get tired of purging, remind yourself that the more you get rid of this year, the less you’ll have to clean next year.
+If you get tired of purging, remind yourself that the more you get rid of this year, the less you’ll have to clean next year.

-Step two: Separate the wheat from the chaff
+2. Separate the wheat from the chaff

 To maximize your profits, start by pulling out anything of particular value.
 For example, set aside brand-name clothes, collectibles and antiques.

 Next, find a consignment shop that may be interested in selling these items for you.
 While many consignment stores specialize in clothes, you can also find shops that consign antiques, baby items and furniture, among other items.

 If you don’t have a consignment shop nearby, try an online version.